ezsystems/eztags/doc/INSTALL.md

 ### Speedup ajax calls

 1. Copy or symlink `index_treemenu_tags.php` from this extension to the root folder of eZ Publish (next to `index.php`)

 2. Add the following rewrite rule:

 .htaccess

     RewriteRule tags/treemenu/? index_treemenu_tags.php
     RewriteRule ^index_treemenu_tags\.php - [L]

 Virtual Host mode

     RewriteRule tags/treemenu/ /index_treemenu_tags.php [L]

 ### Allow anonymous users access to tags

-For anonymous users to be able to see tags on your site, grant access to "view" function of "tags" module to Anonymous role
+For anonymous users to be able to see tags on your site, grant access to `view` function of `tags` module to Anonymous role

-### (OPTIONAL) - If you wish to use tags suggestions and see related tags, you must use ezfind extension.
+### (OPTIONAL) - If you wish to use tags suggestions and see related tags, you must use ezfind extension

 Edit the file `extension/ezfind/java/solr/conf/schema.xml` to add the following lines and then restart Tomcat/Jetty: